sbt/sbt-native-packager/src/sphinx/formats/graalvm-native-image.rst

 The plugin supports both using a local installation of the GraalVM ``native-image`` utility, or building inside a Docker container.
 If you intend to run the native image on Linux, then building inside a Docker container is recommended since GraalVM native images can only be built for the platform they are built on.
-By building in a Docker container, you can build Linux native images not just on Linux but also on Windows and OSX.
+By building in a Docker container, you can build Linux native images not just on Linux but also on Windows and macOS.

 Requirements
 ------------